 time.sleep(cfg.main.sleep)

-Looking at the actual code, we see that we only trigger some pydantic checks to see if the configuration and CLI parameters are alright, then we log the current configuration and sleep for some time as defined in the configuration.
+Looking at the actual code, we see that we only trigger some pydantic checks to see if the configuration and CLI parameters are correct, then we log the current configuration and sleep for the time defined in the configuration.

 So executing just hydra-test